runfinch/finch-website/docs/docs/managing-finch/linux/installation.md

 ## Amazon Linux

-Finch is packaged in the standard Amazon Linux repostiroies.
+Finch is packaged in the standard Amazon Linux repositories.
 That means, installing Finch is as easy as installing any other Amazon Linux package:

 ```
 $ sudo yum install runfinch-finch